Subash10102k/Student-Management/README.md

 - Node.js
 - Spring Boot
 - MySQL
-- EJS templating engine
-- Bootstrap

 ## 🏁 Getting Started <a name = "getting_started"></a>
-TStudent Management System is a web-based application that helps educational institutions manage their student records.
+The Student Management System is a web-based application that helps educational institutions manage their student records.
 This system provides a platform for students, teachers, and administrators to interact and manage data in a secure and efficient manner.
-In this tutorial, we will be deploying the Student Management System using MySQL, Spring Boot, React, and Node.js..
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+In this we will be deploying the Student Management System using MySQL, Spring Boot, React, and Node.js.
 ### Prerequisites
 Before we begin, make sure you have the following software installed on your computer: